Rob174/detection_nappe_hydrocarbures_IMT_cefrem/progress.md

 - ✔️ Get a patch for diapo with not only other category
 - ✔️ unfreeze all layers of the pretrained model

+## 07-07-2021 08-07-2021
+- Diapo...
+- ✔️ Adapting training attributes extraction code to take into account preprocessing used to compute the cache
+- ✔️ Allowing to try multiple fonction to retrieve training attribute extraction
+-
 ✔️ done and tested ; 🔨 done not tested ; ⏲️ in progress ; ⏳ waiting for other scripts to finish ; 🚩 problem ; 🐛 bug ; 〰️ ok does the job but maybe to improve ; 🛑 pause ; 🛰️ release

 ## TODO